More Border Info

-Parrots and song birds may be imported if the animal is accompanying the owner.
+Parrots and song birds may be imported if the animal is accompanying the owner or is in possession of an immediate family member at the time of entry.
 The owner must make a formal declaration that: the bird is a) a pet and not for resale, b) has not been in contact with other birds, c) has been in the owner's possession for at least 90 days preceding the date of entry.

-Certification is required for the importation of other fowl.
+Official certification from the United States Department of Agriculture (USDA) is required for all live pet birds.
 The certification must verify that the bird is free of communicable diseases, especially various strains of avian flues and salmonella.